-City Park 2
+Solis City Park II

 On March 23, 2022, we entered into a \$20.6 million preferred equity investment for the development of a multifamily property located in Charlotte, North Carolina.
 The investment has economic terms consistent with a note receivable, including a mandatory redemption or maturity on April 28, 2026, and it is accounted for as a note receivable.
-The Company's investment bears interest at a rate of 13%, compounded annually.
+Our investment bears interest at a rate of 13%, compounded annually, with a minimum preferred return of \$5.7 million, which represents approximately 24 months of interest.

-The balance on the City Park 2 note was \$19.1 million as of December 31, 2022.
-During the year ended December 31, 2022, we recognized \$1.0 million of interest income on the note.
+The balance on the Solis City Park II note was \$24.3 million as of December 31, 2023, which includes \$3.8 million of cumulative accrued interest and a discount of \$0.1 million due to unamortized equity fees.
+During the year ended December 31, 2023, we recognized \$2.9 million of interest income on the note.
+As of December 31, 2023, this note was fully funded and the development property was approximately 41% leased.
 See Note 6 to our consolidated financial statements in Item 8 of this Annual Report on Form 10-K.